VanAndelInstitute/lambdaR/README.md

 print("Hello from planet lambdar")
 ```

-Save that as test.r, and zip it
+Save that as test.r, and zip it.

 ```
 zip test.zip test.r
 ```

 Now we can deploy our function.
 Note the default timeout is 3 seconds which is not quite long enough for our runtime to load.
-We increase this to 10 seconds.
+We increase this to 10 seconds in the example below.
 (4 seconds is actually enough for this trivial example, but 10 will give more room for more complex functions.
 Very complex functions may require more time.
-The maximum execution time is 900 seconds.)Note also you will need to substitute the layer ARNs below with the actual ARNs returned by the [publish layer commands above](#push-layers-to-aws).
+The maximum execution time is 900 seconds.)
+Note also you will need to substitute the layer ARNs below with the actual ARNs returned by the [publish layer commands above](#push-layers-to-aws).

 ```
 aws lambda create-function \
     --role arn:aws:iam::436870896339:role/Lambda-R-Role \
     --layers "arn:aws:lambda:us-east-1:436870896339:layer:R:1" "arn:aws:lambda:us-east-1:436870896339:layer:r_lib:1" "arn:aws:lambda:us-east-1:436870896339:layer:subsystem:1" \